HarveyMerton/harveym/_posts/welcome.md

 # Welcome

 **Hello world**, and welcome to the website showcasing all things Harvey.
-This site is currently under construction and contains only a small collection of recent projects
+This site is currently under construction and contains only a small collection of recent projects.
+Please feel free to reach out if you'd like to know more!